 - Have a Chinese landline or mobile phone number with an SMS facility

-- In many cases, having an Alipay account connected to a Chinese bank account.
+- In many cases, having an Alipay account that connects to a Chinese bank account.
 Depending on the province, there could be different rules, and MIIT may call the applicant to verify the reason for the ICP license application.

 - Access to a person who can accept and send your mail

 If all documents are in order, the entire ICP license application process takes between 20 days to a month.
 However, if you wish to apply for the ICP Commercial license, the process usually takes 60-90 days.

 You should follow these steps to obtain an ICP license for your Chinese website: